| Q-700

 1.6.

-Which carriers are participating ?
+Which carriers are participating ?12 carriers

 are participating in the CSC project: Verizon Wireless, Cingular,